How we test tumble dryers

 We test how much energy each tumble dryer uses so we can guide you to the models that are cheapest to run.
 The star rating we award for energy use looks at how much energy is expelled by each of the four programs listed above.

-The most efficient dryers will cost less than £30 to run a year, the least efficient will cost you over £100
+The most efficient dryers will cost around £23 to run a year, the least efficient will cost you more than £140

 Separately, we estimate how much a dryer will cost you to run each year.
-The most efficient dryers will cost less than £30 to run a year, the least efficient will cost you over £100.
+The most efficient dryers will cost around £23 to run a year, the least efficient will cost you more than £140.

 The running cost is based on drying three cotton cupboard-dry loads a week, for a year.
 As we have moved to 70% loads, running costs for machines tested in 2013 and after will be less than those tested in 2102 and before.

 You'd think that all tumble dryers would excel at drying - but that's not the case.
 Our tests have shown that lots of dryers fail to dry a load evenly, leaving you with some soggy surprises lurking in an otherwise crisp batch of laundry.

 Other dryers can take hours to finish a load that should take just a fraction of that time.
 This is why we test dryness and award a star rating to it in our full tumble dryer reviews.

 Determining when clothes are ‘dry’ involves weighing them to see how much water they contain before and after the program.
 We do this three times for each of our four test loads.